NancyFx/Nancy/readme.md

 7. Self-composing framework - make Nancy use an internal IoC to compose the framework at runtime.
 Increasing modularity of the framework and the ability to swap out parts
 8. NuGet presence

+## View Engines

+There is a rich set of view engines in the .net space and most of them have been design in such a away that they are framework agnostic, all that is needed is a bit of integration work to get it running in Nancy.

+* Static - The static view engine serves up any static textfile (which includes html files) you have in your project.
+It is invoked with the virtual path of the file you want to serve.
+The current implementation serves as a proof of concept and needs more work to be stable.
+* Razor - With this view engine you can use [Razor](http://weblogs.asp.net/scottgu/archive/2010/07/02/introducing-razor.aspx "Read more about the Razor view engine") views with Nancy.
+The currecnt implemenation serves as a proof of concept and needs more work to be stable.
+* Spark - Currently running in an unpublished spike
+* NDjango - Need help integrating
+* NHaml - Need help integrating
+* WebForm - Need help integrating

+Of course, if you know of a cool view engine that is not on the list, feel free to contribute it anyway!
+The list is simply a list of the view engines I have on my radar at the moment.

 ## Contributors

 * Graeme Foster